-75. Contingency Actions

-If the Consent Holder becomes aware of any damage to buildings, structures or services potentially caused wholly, or in part, by the exercise of this consent, the Consent Holder must:

-- (a) Notify the Council and the asset owner within two (2) working days of the Consent Holder becoming aware of the damage. - (b) Provide a report prepared by a SQEP that describes the damage; identifies the cause of the damage; identifies methods to remedy and/or mitigate the damage that has been caused; identifies the potential for further damage to occur and describes actions that must be taken to avoid further damage. - (c) Provide a copy of the report prepared under (b) above, to the Council and the asset owner within ten (10) working days of notification under (a) above.

-It is anticipated the Consent Holder will seek the permission of the damaged asset to access the property and asset to enable the inspection/investigation.
+- damage to buildings, structures or services.
+Written confirmation from the Council must be obtained before an alternative monitoring option is implemented.
+75. Contingency Actions If the Consent Holder becomes aware of any damage to buildings, structures or services potentially caused wholly, or in part, by the exercise of this consent, the Consent Holder must: (a) Notify the Council and the asset owner within two (2) working days of the Consent Holder becoming aware of the damage. (b) Provide a report prepared by a SQEP that describes the damage; identifies the cause of the damage; identifies methods to remedy and/or mitigate the damage that has been caused; identifies the potential for further damage to occur and describes actions that must be taken to avoid further damage. (c) Provide a copy of the report prepared under (b) above, to the Council and the asset owner within ten (10) working days of notification under (a) above.
+Advice Note: It is anticipated the Consent Holder will seek the permission of the damaged asset to access the property and asset to enable the inspection/investigation.
 It is understood that if access is denied the report will be of limited extent.

-76. Notice of Completion

-The Council must be advised in writing within ten (10) working days of when construction phase dewatering has been completed.
+76. Notice of Completion The Council must be advised in writing within ten (10) working days of when construction phase dewatering has been completed.
+Advice Note: The Consent Holder is advised that the discharge of pumped groundwater to a stormwater system or waterbody will need to comply with any other regulations, bylaws or discharge rules that may apply.